privacycg/requestStorageAccessFor/README.md

 There is a risk of abuse of the API by top-level documents, for example by attempting to associate an embeddee with an unrelated embedder (e.g., showing a prompt that would link `we-hate-puppies.example` with `reputable-news-site.example` could harm the news site’s reputation).
 Excessive prompting must also be avoided; this is especially true because of the ubiquity of third-party scripts included in top-level contexts.

 To mitigate abuse concerns, browsers must seek additional trust signals.
-Gating access on First-Party Sets is one mechanism by which this concern can be mitigated.
-Note that First-Party Sets guarantee mutual exclusivity, preventing a single domain from linking data across sets, and that there [are policy checks](https://github.com/WICG/first-party-sets#abuse-mitigation-measures) that should ensure a valid relationship between the domains in each set.
+Gating access on Related Website Sets is one mechanism by which this concern can be mitigated.
+Note that Related Website Sets guarantee mutual exclusivity, preventing a single domain from linking data across sets, and that there [are policy checks](https://github.com/WICG/first-party-sets#abuse-mitigation-measures) that should ensure a valid relationship between the domains in each set.
 The service domain subset can also be used to disallow less-privileged domains from requesting access.

-Other potential embeddee opt-in mechanisms, especially for those user agents that do not support First-Party Sets, could include:
+Other potential embeddee opt-in mechanisms, especially for those user agents that do not support Related Website Sets, could include:

 *   Specification of a `.well-known` configuration that can be checked to ensure embeddee opt-in.
 *   Checking the passed-in origin against the origin of the script making the call.